vmunoz82/sudoku-challenge/README.md

 The structure above is a collection of tuples with the name of the row in addition of a tuple with name of the cells that makes such row.

-So using nMigen assignments we can make an `or` construct with each cell decoded value:
+So using Amaranth HDL assignments we can make an `or` construct with each cell decoded value:

 ```python
         for v in grid: